golanlevin/ExperimentalCapture/students/michelle/Scripts/CacheCloud/README.txt

 3. Make sure animation csv's are zero-indexed and padded
 4. Clean up data by removing duplicates in Excel

+Instructions for using the point cloud data:

+Once the data is in Maya, remember to use the Mental Ray plugin to render particles

 ---

 Original Header text: